The gaming industry has witnessed unprecedented growth in recent years.

 Although its peak has already passed, the game is still amassing some really amazing numbers.

-Mobile gaming statistics reflected that it grossed $1.2 billion in revenue in 2021.
+Mobile games statistics reflected that it grossed $1.2 billion in revenue in 2021.

 The Israeli company Moon Active is a casual free-to-play game that borrows its core mechanics from gambling.